vexide/website/src/content/blog/life-of-a-user-program.md

 }
 ---

 I'm writing this post to hopefully serve as a basic introduction to low-level development on the V5 Brain for those wanting to hack around in the PROS kernel or vexide (or even make their own thing!).
-Information about this is kind of spread thin across random forums and discords (or behind some partner developer's NDA), so it felt necessary to put this all in once place.
+Information about this is kind of spread thin across random forums and discords, so it felt necessary to put this all in once place.

 Hopefully you can take *something* away from these ramblings.